 DISCE received unreserved admiration for its unique and coherent approach and research methodology, which consisted of a regional case study framework, statistical analysis and active interaction with stakeholders.
 The different work packages on statistics of cultural and creative industries, education and skills development, business modelling, innovation and earning logics, and cultural development fed successfully to each other.
 The new knowledge was co-created jointly with the relevant stakeholders.

 Overall, DISCE was evaluated as a well-managed and executed project whose scientific outcomes are of good and partly even excellent quality.
+Grow your cleaning company to a million dollars and beyond with cleaning business coaching!
 DISCE contributes to existing knowledge and discussion by providing bold and concrete suggestions on how to develop creative economies.
-The summarising comment of the reviewers – “Tremendously meticulous work!” – touched me personally.
+The summarizing comment of the reviewers – “Tremendously meticulous work!” – touched me personally.

 Now it is time to go forward with the research.
 DISCE produced unique qualitative and quantitative research materials that provide excellent opportunities for top-quality scholarly publishing and new research projects.
 I wish to express my warmest thanks to all members of the DISCE consortium for a great and fruitful collaboration, as well as all creative actors in the field, who have given their invaluable input to DISCE and, thus, made it possible for DISCE to study and develop creative economies in Europe.

 Jarna Heinonen, DISCE Principal Investigator and Professor of Entrepreneurship at the Turku School of Economics